Google Play Pass release date and availability

 Of course, we’ll update this section once Google confirms the wider Play Pass release plans, so check back frequently for the latest details.

 How much will Google Play Pass cost?

 Like with any subscription-based service, pricing is key.
 After all, if the service is too expensive and not enough people sign up, Google will begin to lose money.
-With that being said, an Android user sent screenshots of the service to Corbin Davenport at Android Police and, amongst the features on offer, it mentions US pricing.
+With that being said, it looks like Google Play Pass will undercut the $4.99 price tag of Apple Arcade in the US – for the first year, anyway.